chsh2/nijiGPen/README.md

 NijiGPen is a [Blender](https://www.blender.org/) add-on that brings new features to Grease Pencil for creating 2D graphic design and illustrations.
 It provides with the following functions:

+- 2D polygon operations (Boolean and Offset)
-- Boolean and Offset operations for 2D shapes
+- Refinement and cleanup of hand-drawn 2D strokes
 - Conversion from 2D shapes to 3D meshes
 - Data exchange with other painting/designing tools